Config¶

 Arguments: - onlyCustom (boolean) – Set it to

-to only dump custom configuration (configuration setted manualy using theset()
+trueto only dump custom configuration (configuration setted manualy using theset()method, default =false)

 Returns: Object – The dumped config